Clinical Haematology Research Fellow

 • Enterprise Agreement: Doctors in Training 2022 - 2026

-• $19,876.00 - $158,878.00 + salary packaging + super
+• $119,876.00 - $158,878.00 + salary packaging + super

-Austin Health is the major provider of tertiary health services, health professional education and research across three campuses in the Northeast of Melbourne and state-wide.
+Austin Health is the major provider of tertiary health services, health professional education and research across three campuses in the north-east of Melbourne and state-wide.
 We have a highly engaged, diverse and collaborative workforce that is unified by our goal to help people live healthy and fulfilled lives.

 About the department